Askedio/Laravel5-API-Controller/README.md

 # Laravel 5.2 API Controller
-A simple controller to help provide quick access to Modal functions and validation, mostly for a CRUD API.
+A really simple controller to help provide quick access to Modal functions and validation, mostly for a CRUD API.

+Looking for more features?
+Try https://github.com/dingo/api instead.
+This is intended to be a really basic and easy to use API.

 # Installation